 Private Box 1206

-- hand the form to staff (if completing it at the prison) who will then email as detailed at a. above to the CRD (or make a copy, hand that copy to the visitor and post the original as detailed in b. above).
+- hand the form to staff (if completing it at the prison) who will then email as detailed at a. above to the Office of the National Commissioner (or make a copy, hand that copy to the visitor and post the original as detailed in b. above).

 - The Deputy National Commissioner must review the decision within 21 days of receiving the review request, and may consult with any relevant staff member.